ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-paper-en-pignet.md

 ### DTI Model Issues
 - Overfitting by the deficiency in 3D structural data of the protein-ligand complexes
+- The insufficient experimental data on protein-ligand binding structures

 ### Two key strategies to enhance the generalization ability of DTI models
 - Novel physics-informed graph neural network